 - Files must be uploaded as an optimized, single file PDF (maximum size of 300 MB).

 - Proposals must use standard formatting requirements (11 point Arial font, ½ inch margins, single-spaced).

 - The scientific section (C1-C6) of the proposal may not exceed six (6) pages; proposals exceeding this specified limit of six (6) pages will be returned without review.
 Biographical sketches, lay summaries and budgets may extend beyond the (6) pages.

 - Proposals must indicate other sources of funding.

 - Applicants/investigators will receive an automatic confirmation of receipt of their proposal by email.
-Applicants/investigators will be able to review their submitted proposal, but will not be able to edit them after submission.
+Applicants/investigators will not be able to edit them after submission.